dcwise/dita-badges/badges_referencing-shared.md

 This would be the location where you would insert a section-level badge manually.
 If another team references `Untitled1.dita` without referencing `conrefpush.dita`, the badge never appears in their generated output.

-As with many of these gee-whiz features in DITA, you need to weigh the benefits of implementing conref push against the complexity that it introduces.
+Conref push is an acquired taste.
+You need to weigh the benefits of implementing conref push against the complexity that it introduces.
 Some technical solutions create more governance problems than they are worth.